Complaints Procedure – Clients

 If the matter is not resolved on an informal basis, the following steps will be taken:-

-If we do not hear from you within 21 days of our letter setting out our views or of any letter sent after a review or a meeting, then we will assume the complaint is resolved and make the appropriate record in the complaints register.
+If we do not hear from you within 21 days of our letter setting out our views or of any letter sent after a review or a meeting, we will assume the complaint is resolved and make the appropriate record in the complaints register.

 If you are not satisfied by the outcome of our complaints process?

-If you are not satisfied with our handling of your problem you may ask the Legal Ombudsman to consider your complaint.
-The address is: PO Box 6806 Wolverhampton WV1 9WJ (Tel.
-0300 555 0333).
-The e-mail address is enquiries@legalombudsman.org.uk alternatively the website may be found at www.legalombudsman.org.uk
+If you are not satisfied with our handling of your complaint you may ask the Legal Ombudsman to consider your complaint.
+The address is: PO Box 6167 Slough SL1 0EH

-The time limits for the Legal Ombudsman accepting a complaint are:
+From the 1 April 2023 the time limits for the Legal Ombudsman accepting a complaint are:

 However, the Legal Ombudsman will not accept complaints where the act or date of awareness was before 6 October 2010.